-- Oral health i.e. brushing and rinsing needs to be done.
+- Oral health i.e. brushing and rinsing need to be done.
 Say good-bye to cigarettes.

-- Sugar is a main culprit in tooth decay.
-It increases bacteria and acidity in mouth which leads to formation of plaque.
+- Sugar is the main culprit in tooth decay.
+It increases bacteria and acidity in mouth which leads to the formation of plaque.
 This eats away the enamels and gums.

 - Right toothbrush.
 A brush with soft bristles should be used.
 This brush used with the right technique should last out for two to three months.

 - Practice proper technique.
-Hold the brush at a 45-degree angle, which point towards the gum line.
+Hold the brush at a 45-degree angle, which points towards the gum line.
 Then use gentle, short, circular motions.
 Brush each tooth 10 to 15 times

 In a recent study; it is found that The Average Lifetime Cost of Treating Diabetes Complications runs up to about ₹ 50,00,000…

 The best way to over come diabetes & its complications is by correcting our lifestyle, eating habits & treating diabetes from its root with proper herbal supplements…